-- If an increase (or decrease) of values of one variable is associated with an decrease (or increase) in the corresponding values of the other variable, they are said to be correlated and the correlation between these two variables is said to be negative or inverse. - Eg: There is a negative correlation between TV viewing and class grades.
+- If an increase (or decrease) of values of one variable is associated with an decrease (or increase) in the corresponding vales of the other variable, they are said to be correlated. - The correlation between these two variable is said to be negative or inverse. - Eg: There is a negative correlation between TV viewing and class grades.
 Students who spend more time watching TV tend to have lower grades.